chengche6230/chengche6230/README.md

 ## Hi there 👋  I'm Cheng Che ![](https://komarev.com/ghpvc/?username=chengche6230&color=728a7a)
 > Research Assistant in CV Lab, NTHU

-Nice to see you here! <br>
+Nice to see you here!

-🚧Still under construction..🚧
+This is Cheng Che.
+I'm currently researching about Multi-Target Multi-Camera Tracking, Re-IDentification, and Human Pose Estimation.
+I'm glad to discuss with any related issues.
+Feel free to contact me.🤗

 ### GitHub Stats
 ![Cheng Che's GitHub stats](https://github-readme-stats.vercel.app/api?username=chengche6230&theme=nord&show_icons=true)